-The Company accounts for stock-based compensation granted to employees and directors, including employees stock option awards, restricted stock and restricted stock units in accordance with ASC 718, Compensation - Stock Compensation ("ASC 718").
-Accordingly, stock-based compensation cost is measured at grant date, based on the fair value of the award, and is recognized as expense over the employee's service period.
-The Company recognizes compensation expense on a straight-line basis over the requisite service period of the award.
+We account for stock-based compensation granted to employees and directors, including employees stock option awards, restricted stock and restricted stock units at grant date, based on the fair value of the award.
+Stock-based compensation is recognized as expense on a ratable basis over the requisite service period of the award.

-The Company values options using the Black-Scholes option pricing model.
+We value options using the Black-Scholes option pricing model.
 Restricted stock and time-based restricted stock units are valued at the grant date fair value of the underlying common shares.
 Performance-based restricted stock units are valued using the Monte Carlo simulation model.
 The Black-Scholes option pricing model requires the use of highly subjective and complex assumptions which determine the fair value of share-based awards, including the option's expected term and the price volatility of the underlying stock.
 The Monte Carlo simulation model incorporates assumptions for the holding period, risk-free interest rate, stock price volatility and dividend yield.